 Since the beginning of recorded chronology, the Jewish Calendar has

 been in effect.
-Minor changes, modifications and intercalations have
+Minor changes, modifications, and intercalations

-caused slight variations in the Jewish lunar/solar calendar since
+have caused slight variations in the Jewish luni-solar calendar

-earliest days of the Creation.
-The concept of a 19 or 20-year cycle
+since earliest days of the Creation.
+The concept of a 19 or 20 year

 thousands of years.
 Religion and governmental rule always

 compromised to manage society.
 While other civilizations, kings and

 dynasties, and empires, rose and fell, the Jewish Calendar was